Key details

 Study plan

-The Recommended Study Plan provided below is suitable for a student commencing in semester 1 and enrolling in a standard full time and part time load.
-Students entering this course with advanced standing, or wishing to reduce or vary their study plan due to work, personal, financial or other reasons should use the table as a guide to create an individual study plan.
+The Recommended Study Plans provided below are suitable for students enrolling in a full-time or part-time study load.
+Students entering this course with advanced standing, or wishing to vary their study plan due to work, personal, financial or other reasons should use the table as a guide to create an individual study plan.

 When designing an individual study plan: